Elviix/E-portfolio/Security-and-Risk-Management/Artefacts/Individual-project/Unit5-GDPR-Case-Study.md

 # Unit 5 : GDPR Case Study

-## Context : Based on  Data protections case studies
+## Context : Based on  Data protections case studies (dataprotection.ie)
 A Multinational technology company that did not reply on time to a person who asked for access to their personal data

 Case Study 1: Late response to an access request (Applicable law — GDPR & Data Protection Act 2018)